thomasharms/spamham_classification/README.md

 ## Running Classifiers

-There are two completely different ways of solving the classification problem: using machine learning algorithms by utilizing sparse matrices out of TF-IDF Vectorizers and using NLP appraoch by importing machine learning classifiers in a different fashion described in the following section.
+There are two completely different ways of solving the classification problem: using machine learning algorithms by utilizing sparse matrices out of TF-IDF Vectorizers and using NLP approach by importing machine learning classifiers in a different fashion described in the following section.

 ### ML Classifiers

 The script to run is spam_classification_ml.py .
 In order to do that you can run the script in two ways.
-* First off you could open a shell and navigate towards the location of the folder, you did put the data within the pulled git repository.
-After that you type in the shell:
+* First off you could open a shell and navigate towards the location of the folder, you put the data from the pulled/cloned git repository.
+Afterwards you excecute in a shell:
 ```
 sudo python3 ./spam_classification_ml.py
 ```